-The embellishment of open space is limited to the values listed in Table 1 to ensure a sustainable level of whole of life costs is delivered.
+The embellishment of open space is limited to the values listed in Table 2 to ensure a sustainable level of whole of life costs is delivered.
 The embellishments must meet the requirements of the desired standards of service.

+Table 2.
+Emberratment value

-Park Type Maximum embellishment offset value
+Park Type Maximum embellishment

+offset value

 Local Recreation Park \$267,000

 District Recreation Park \$1,365,390

 Regional Recreation Park \$5,476,085

 District Sportsground \$24,000,000

 Regional Sportsground \$72,000,000

-Table 1: Embellishment value
+Table 2: Embellishment value